r-xue/ads2bibdesk/README.rst

     sudo port select python python37
     sudo port select ipython py37-ipython

-Plan, and a To-Do List
+Status and Plan
 ==============================

-The current approach is to start the development from a relatively clean-sheet codebase, with the following functions already implemented:
+The current approach is to start the development from a relatively clean-sheet codebase.
+The following functions have *already* been implemented:

-- query the article metadata (title, abstract, BibTeX, etc.) with the new API by article identifiers (no more in-house ADS/arxiv HTML parser functions)
+- query the article metadata (title, abstract, BibTeX, etc.) with the new API by article identifiers (no more in-house ADS/arxiv HTML parsing functions)
-- add/update BibTeX entry using the article identifier
-- download article PDFs using the new ADS gateway links and attached them to the BibDesk database
+- download article PDFs using the new ADS gateway links
+- use an on-campus ``ssh`` proxy machine to download PDFs behind the journal paywall
-- update the BibDesk database and attached PDFs (by borrowing the BibDesk class from the original ads_bibdesk)
+- add/update the BibDesk database and attach downloaded PDFs (largely borrowing the `AppleScript <https://en.wikipedia.org/wiki/AppleScript>`_ method from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_)

+Some other improvements from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ are:

+- clean up the dependency requirements (let setup.py do the check)
 - replace obsolete Python syntax/functions/modules with newer ones, e.g. optparser->argparser, f-string formatting, and use configparser()
-- clear up the dependency requirements (let setup.py do the check)
-- use an on-campus ``ssh`` proxy machine to download PDFs behind the journal paywall.
-- The MacOS Automator workflow is running the shell script rather than a full-on Python program embedded (this is a necessary workaround since Python 3 is not shipped as default yet)
+- The MacOS Automator workflow is running the installed console script rather than an embedded Python program (this is a necessary workaround since Python 3 is not shipped as default yet)

-Note: many features from the original ads_bibdesk are gone at this moment: notably, the "ingest" and "preprint-update" modes. they can be added back in future.
+Many features from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ are gone at this moment, notably, the "ingest" and "preprint-update" modes.
+They can be added back in future.